RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 We will use digital tools, including computer software and artificial intelligence tools, regularly in MTH 325 as tools for learning.
 MTH 325 students are not only encouraged to use technology in this way, but are expected to do so.
 However, these tools can also be a strong distraction to your engagement, so we'll use them with limits.

-**During class meetings that are not Exams, please have all technology including laptops and phones put away, in your bags and not out on the desks**, unless specifically instructed otherwise or unless you have given me a memo from Disability Support Resources (DSR) stating that you need to use technology during class meetings.
-Having your technology out during a class meeting at any other time or under any other condition will result in a request to put it away first, then a loss of engagement credits if that request is not satisfied.
+**During class meetings that are not Exams, please have all technology including laptops and phones put away, in your bags and not out on the desks**.
+Having  technology out during a class meeting at any other time or under any other condition will result in a request to put it away first, then a loss of engagement credits if that request is not satisfied.
+There are three exceptions to this rule: (1) you can have technology out if specifically instructed to; (2) you can have technology out if you have given me a memo from [Student Accessibility Resources](https://www.gvsu.edu/accessibility/) (SAR, formerly known as Disability Support Resources (DSR)) that says you can use it in class; and (3) the technology is an e-ink notebook device (for example, the [Remarkable tablet](https://remarkable.com/)) that has no web browser or communication capabilities.

 **During Exams, you are allowed the use of a scientific or graphing calculator, or a smartphone calculator app if the phone is in airplane mode.** No other technology will be allowed (or necessary) on exams.

 Outside of class, you are generally free to use technology without restrictions, unless restricted in the instructions on an assignment.
-In particular, the use of generative AI tools (ChatGPT, etc.) can be highly beneficial but also highly disruptive to learning; see "Academic Integrity Poloicy" below for more.
+In particular, the use of generative AI tools (ChatGPT, etc.) can be highly beneficial but also highly disruptive to learning; see "[Academic Integrity Policy](https://github.com/RobertTalbert/discretecs/blob/master/MTH325-Fall2024/course-docs/MTH%20325%20Fall%202024%20syllabus.md#academic-integrity-policy)" below for more.

 You should be proficient in the basic technology skills listed at [this GVSU policy page](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm).
 This list is for online and hybrid courses, but it applies to our class as well.
 If you need help at any time with those skills, please ask me or a classmate. **You will also need basic proficiency in the Python programming language**; completion of CIS 162 is sufficient.
 If you need tutorials on Python, please let me know.